sunpy/ndcube/docs/explaining_ndcube/arithmetic.rst

   >>> cube2.meta["more"] = True
   >>> cube2.meta
-  {'Description': 'This is example NDCube metadata.', 'More': True}
+  {'Description': 'This is example NDCube metadata.', 'more': True}

   >>> new_cube = cube1 + cube2.to_nddata(wcs=None)
   >>> new_cube.meta